Dylan-BROAD/StoreFront/README.md

 - Navigation between pages
 - The ability to create, read, update and delete prodcuts on the webpage
 - Ability to edit each individual product
-- Ability to "Buy" product
+- Ability to add product to a cart

 # Tech used